 Are the forms for the early resolution process different from the regular family forms?

-As of May 17, 2021, all provincial court locations, including Surrey and Victoria, are using the same family forms.
+All Provincial Court locations, including the Early Resolution Registries, are using the same family forms.
 The only form unique to an Early Resolution Registry is the Notice to Resolve a Family Law Matter.

 The court forms are at the court registry.
 They're also available as fillable PDFs on the B.C. government Provincial Family Forms page.